Home / Methods

-Maintain a weather station to determine the effect of winter severity on deer and predators.
+Use remote sensing data to determine the effect of winter severity on deer and predators.

 Estimate population size of deer, black bear, bobcat, coyotes, and wolves using camera surveys, summer hair snares, winter hair snares, howling surveys, and winter tack surveys, respectively.

 Use pellet count surveys and grouse drumming surveys to estimate abundance of snowshoe hare and ruffed grouse, respectively.

 Estimate survival and cause-specific mortality of white-tailed deer fawns and does.